 The Kentucky Farm Bureau Education Foundation will award county and state college scholarships to high school seniors for the current school year.
-Scholarships may be applied to tuition, housing, books and other educational expenses.
-Payments will be made directly to the college, university, or trade school of your choice.
+Scholarships may be applied to tuition, housing, books, and other educational expenses.
+Payments will be made directly to the college, university, or proprietary school of your choice.

 To be eligible, applicant must:

 - Be the child of a Kentucky Farm Bureau member and remain such while the scholarship is in force

 - Finish high school within the year they apply for the scholarship